Privacy

 If you are a YouTube member and do not wish for Google to use our internet presence as a way to collect details about you and to link this information with the membership data about you which Google has stored, then you must log out of YouTube before visiting our website.

-We use the Albacross service of Albacross Nordic AB (Kungsgatan 26, 111 35, Stockholm, Sweden) to identify visitors to our websites and to obtain information about the respective organisation.
-A cookie is stored on your computer when you visit the website.
-This analyses surfing behaviour by processing your IP address and other information.
-This allows us to determine which organisation your IP address belongs to.
+We use the Albacross service of Albacross Nordic AB (Kungsgatan 26, 111 35, Stockholm, Sweden) to identify visitors to our websites and to obtain information about the respective organization.
+When you visit our website, a cookie is stored on your computer.
+This analyzes surfing behavior by processing your IP address and other information.
+This allows us to determine to which organization your IP address belongs.

 Further details and information on the specific privacy policy of Albacross can be found at https://albacross.com/privacy-policy/.